 Calm, Independent, and Affectionate

-Great Pyrenees have patient and incredibly calm demeanors.
+The Great Pyrenees have incredibly calm demeanors.
 As a pet, the Great Pyrenees is gentle with everyone in your household and is even caring toward vulnerable animals.
 Their affectionate nature results in pawing at you to get your attention.
 However, in return, they’ll give you their unconditional love.
-Be aware that your Great Pyrenees will most likely disregard their size and settle into your furniture and even your bed.
+Be aware that your Great Pyrenees will most likely disregard their size and settle into your furniture and bed.

 Great Pyrenees are known for being independent and smart.
-They’ll need to be kept on a leash or their curious mind, and their independent streak will lead to wandering.
+They’ll need to be kept on a leash, or their curious mind and independent streak will lead to wandering.

-Great Pyrenees can be difficult to train.
-This breed requires owners that are consistent and can exude authority.
-Despite their higher intelligence, Great Pyrenees will disregard your training efforts with a bored attitude and delayed lackluster responses.
+Great Pyrenees can be challenging to train.
+They require owners that are consistent and can exude authority.
+Despite their higher intelligence, Great Pyrenees will disregard your training efforts with a bored attitude and delayed, lackluster responses.

 Grooming and Shedding

-Great Pyrenees have a double coat that consists of a soft undercoat and a long outer coat.
-Despite all that hair, grooming is relatively easy.
-Seasonal shedding in the spring can present the biggest challenge, as you may think it snowed white hair inside your house!
-Regular brushing with a pin or slicker brush will help remove excess hair and reduce shedding.
+Great Pyrenees have a double coat with a soft undercoat and a long outer coat.
+Despite all their hair, grooming is relatively easy.
+Seasonal shedding in the spring can present the biggest challenge, and you may think it snowed white hair inside your house!
+Regular brushing with a pin or slicker brush will remove excess hair and reduce shedding.

-Bred in a cold climate, Great Pyrenees, with all their abundant fur, do not care for hot weather.
-However, their coats should never be clipped because their well-designed coat works to keep your Great Pyrenees cool and protected from the sun.
+Since they are bred to tolerate low temperatures, the Great Pyrenees, with all their abundant fur, do not care for hot weather.
+However, their coats should never be clipped because they keep them cool and protected from the sun.

 Going for the Gold: Why to Choose a Golden Retriever

-Golden Retrievers are known for their lustrous, gold coat.
-They have medium, muscular bodies, a feathered tail, broad heads, short ears, and straight muzzles.
+Golden Retrievers are known for their lustrous, gold coats.
+They have medium, muscular bodies, feathered tails, broad heads, short ears, and straight muzzles.
 Their warm, friendly eyes express kindness and intelligence.
 While males are larger than females, Golden Retrievers weigh between 55 and 75 pounds and stand about 21 to 24 inches tall at the shoulder.

 History as Scottish Gundogs